Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

    <img width="1052" height="349" alt="Screenshot 2025-08-30 at 7 28 17 am" src="https://github.com/user-attachments/assets/faf704cd-ce78-461c-8382-0391dc83fd89" />

 - Of Elist’s 8 core products, **the Gaming Monitor consistently leads in performance, generating $9.8M in revenue, accounting for an average of 35% of total sales.** With 23,000 orders and an AOV of $421, this product shows strong price-market fit and high demand.
-MacBook laptops and Apple headphones rank as the second and third top-performing products.
+Apple headphones and MacBook laptops rank as second and third top-performing products.

-- **From a brand perspective, Apple dominates across product categories**,driven by Airpods headphones and macbook laptops
+- **From a brand perspective, Apple dominates across product categories**,driven by headphones and macbook laptops
   - **Apple Headphones** lead in order volume with over **48,000 units sold** despite a lower AOV of $160.
   - **MacBook Laptops** yielded the highest customer spend with an **AOV of $1,588** and total revenue of $6.3M.
   - **Conversely, Apple iPhones underperform relative to other Apple products**, contributing second-lowest total sales volume with only 288 orders across the four years, **albeit an average customer spend of $740, which is 3times the overall product average**.
 Further analysis shows that Apple iPhones have only one unique product_id, while other Apple products have at least five.
 This suggests limited iPhone model variety in stock.
 Expanding the iPhone selection range and implementing cross-selling with high-demand Apple products could improve iPhone sales performance.